moleculerjs/database/docs/README.md

 ```

 ### `permission`: \<string\> _(Default: `null`)_
-With `permission` property, you can control who can view & modify the value of the field.
+With the `permission` property, you can control who can see & change the value of the field.
 [Read more here.](#permissions)

 ### `readPermission`: \<string\> _(Default: `null`)_
-With `readPermission` property, you can control who can view the value of the field.
+With the `readPermission` property, you can control who can see the value of the field.
 [Read more here.](#permissions)

 ### `populate`: \<string|Object|Function\> _(Default: `null`)_
-The populate is similar as reference in SQL-based database engines, or populate in Mongoose ORM.
+The populate is similar to reference in SQL-based database engines, or populate in Mongoose ORM.
 [Read more here.](#populating)

 ### `onCreate`: \<Function\> _(Default: `null`)_
-This is an operation hook which is called at new entity creating (`create` action, `createEntity` and `createEntities` methods).
-You can use it to set `createdAt` timestamp for entity.
+This is an operations hook that is called when creating a new entity (`create` action, `createEntity` and `createEntities` methods).
+You can use it to set the `createdAt` timestamp for the entity.

-_It may be asynchronous._
+_It can be asynchronous._

 **Example**
 ```js